GAMES BEATEN IN 2024

 So I did!
 And to the surprise of no one, it's really good!
 (Because it matters to specify, I played the NA PS1 version.)

-For those unaware: this game is a direct sequel the to previous 'vania Rondo of Blood, which had the traditional series premise of "Dracula is back and the latest vampire slayer in the Belmont family needs to go raid his castle and destroy him again, as happens every 100 years".
+For those unaware: this game is a direct sequel to the previous 'vania Rondo of Blood, which had the traditional series premise of "Dracula is back and the latest vampire slayer in the Belmont family needs to go raid his castle and destroy him again, as happens every 100 years".
 SoTN mixes this up; it's set only five years later, the castle is already back for reasons unknown, and Richter Belmont has gone missing, so it's up to Dracula's rebel son Alucard (real name Adrian) to investigate what's going on and probably go kill his awful dad again.

 Everyone and their dog has talked about this game far more extensively and eloquently than I could hope to here, but something that really struck me is that beyond the great visuals and music, there's a ton of flavor to this game that really makes it feel special compared to its imitators.
 Like, I didn't go into this game expecting it to be funny, but it is in fact very funny.
 It's not like there's any jokes written into the dialogue.
 Aesthetically and narratively this game takes itself completely seriously.
 But also, it has an item called the "Secret Boots" that just make you one pixel taller.
 You can find a box of explicitly New York style pizza in Dracula's Evil Castle in the year 1797, which you have to throw on the floor to eat.
 You can wear a pair of coolguy sunglasses that lower your INT stat.
 If you turn into a bat and you have a bat familiar, it will attract additional regular bats who get confused and leave when you change back.
 You can visit a room where you would expect something major and important to be and there's nothing there except some peanuts on the ground, which will heal you by 50HP but only if you throw it into the air and can catch it perfectly in your mouth.
 It's doing this kind of thing constantly.
 It rules.
 I love it.
 I love that this game is incredibly dumb.